clue1ess/xv6/explanation_xv6.md

 PROCESS
-A program in execution is called process.
-Every process has its own memory, registors, stack, data, etc., i.e. every process has its own address space.
-For multi-programming environment, two constraints are there:
+A program in execution is called process.  ? need to write more
-1. No process should access another's process address space or kernel's address space.
-2. While context switching (i.e. time sharing between process so that each process feels it is getting it's own cpu and memory.) context of current process is to be saved and context of other process is to be loaded. ? need to write more

 META NOTE: suppose two processes are running, above KERNBASE, two diff kstacks and two disjoint set of pages(given by respective pgdir).